elastic/elasticsearch-labs/developer-guide.md

 Breaking up the text into passages allows you to retrieve more relevant results, as you can find the most relevant passages in one or more documents that match the query.

-Another advantage is for RAG use-cases, being able to pass in smaller relevant passages to the RAG model, instead of the entire document, will improve the quality of the answer and avoid hitting the token limits of the RAG model.
+Another advantage is for Retrieval Augmented Generation (RAG) use-cases.
+Passing smaller, relevant passages to the model, instead of the entire document, will improve the quality of the answer and avoid hitting token limits.

 ### Example: Chunking long text into passages